 After he was arrested, multiple forensic dentists took casts of his teeth.
 At trial, they testified that nine of Ramirez’s teeth were decayed and that he was missing several teeth from both his lower and upper gums.

-Teeth as Main Identifier
+Teeth and Feet as Main Identifiers

 L.A. resident Ester Petschar describes three separate encounters with Ramirez while he was still on the loose in Satan’s Summer in the City of Angels: The Social Impact of The Night Stalker, by Glynn Martin.
 One day Ramirez robbed a grocery store, where Petschar was shopping.
 After getting a good look at him, she managed to hide.
 On another occasion, she saw him on the road.
 “I was on the freeway going home and I saw him in my rearview mirror driving closely behind me,” she writes.
 “Then he pulled alongside and stared intensely at me with a big, really nasty smile.
 He had hardly any teeth.
 He really scared me, and then he took off.”